 - 5.1 PIAB processes Personal Data provided to us only for the purposes of complying with our obligations under the Personal Injuries Assessment Board Acts 2003 and 2007 (as may be amended from time to time).
-These obligations include: - (a) efficiently and expeditiously processing applications for compensation arising from a personal injury; - (b) assisting Claimants and Respondents in the process; - (c) assessing how much (if any) compensation is due to injured parties; - (d) reducing the amount of time it takes to finalise a claim for compensation; - (e) contacting the parties to an assessment (and, where applicable, their nominated representatives) in connection with the Assessment and responding to any communications received.
+This includes: - (a) efficiently and expeditiously processing applications for compensation arising from a personal injury; - (b) assisting Claimants and Respondents in the process; - (c) assessing how much (if any) compensation is due to injured parties; - (d) reducing the amount of time it takes to finalise a claim for compensation; - (e) contacting the parties to an assessment (and, where applicable, their nominated representatives) in connection with the Assessment and responding to any communications received. - (f) Preparing aggregate reports and statistical information, including surveys of customer service quality.